British Academy Games Award for Best Game

 The British Academy Video Games Award for Best Game is an award presented annually at the British Academy Games Awards.
 The British Academy of Film and Television Arts (BAFTA) is honouring "the best game of the year, across all genres and platforms".
 The 1st British Academy Video Games Awards ceremony was held in 2004, with Infinity Ward and Activision's game Call of Duty receiving the award.
 The award was originally known as Game of the Year - The Year's Best Game for the 2004 ceremony.

 Since its inception, the award has been given to 21 games.
 As developers, Valve and Naughty Dog have received the most awards in this category, with two wins, while Sony Interactive Entertainment are the most awarded publishers in this category, with five wins.
 Nintendo's Entertainment Analysis & Development division were nominated on six occasions, more than any other developer; and Sony are the most nominated publisher, with sixteen nominations.

-The most recent winner of the award is Astro Bot by Team Asobi, published by Sony Interactive Entertainment which received it at the 20th British Academy Games Awards.
+The most recent winner of the award is Clair Obscur: Expedition 33 by Sandfall Interactive, published by Kepler Interactive which received it at the 22nd British Academy Games Awards.